SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 ## Adapter

-The **adapter pattern** allows users to connect programming components that typically cannot work together
+The **adapter pattern** allows users to connect programming components that typically cannot work together.

 We can do that by translating one interface to another.